Matrix representations of multidimensional integral and ergodic operators: Introduction

 where ${\binom {N} {n}}$ are binomial coefficients.
 It is interesting to note that the generalization of the structure of $\mA$ simplifies the proof of main results.

-Let us discuss some approximation properties of continuous operators by discrete operators from $\cA$.
+Let us discuss a norm of approximation of continuous operators from $\mA_{\rm c}$ by discrete operators from $\mA$.
 For simplicity, consider the case $\O=[0,1)^N$ and $M=1$.
 The generalization to $M>1$ is similar.
-Consider a multi-kernel operator $\cA:L^2(\O)\to L^2(\O)$ of the form, common in applications,
+Consider a multi-kernel operator $\cA_c:L^2(\O)\to L^2(\O)$ of the form, common in applications,

 Here, we also use the notation

 Note that ${\bf x}={\bf x}_{\a}+{\bf x}_{\ol{\a}}$, where $\ol{\a}=\{1,...,N\}\sm\a$ is the complement to the set $\a$.
 Consider the uniform partition of $\O$ onto $p^N$ identical cubes